Konex/asp.net-mvc/unit-of-work-repository/UNIT-OF-WORK-AND-REPOSITORY.md

 In this article I will to explain how to build a generic abstraction layer that sits between the business logic layer and data access layer with Entity Framework and Microsoft Unity.

-Before we dive in, let's consider why all the hassle, why can't we just use DbContext in controller?
+Before we dive in, let's step back and ask why all the hassle, why can't we just use DbContext in controller?
 Well, technically speaking, yes we can!
 And in the past I have seen people use DbContext directly in controllers, even in the view templates in real-life projects.

 I am personally not a big fan of this approach.
-First of all, straight away I can see it creates noise in controller by decorating 'using' code blocks to seal DbContext to take advantage that DbContext is disposed automatically.
+First of all, straight away I can see it creates noise in controller by decorating 'using' code blocks to seal DbContext taking the advantage that DbContext is disposed automatically.
 But with using statement, you can't catch exceptions.
 So you fall back to disposing DbContext manually.

 	try
 	{